 - Use a standard decimal format for your numerical data, for example, 1000000.29.

 - Use one of the following date formats: 30/03/2023 (DD/MM/YYYY) or 03/30/2023 (MM/DD/YYYY).
-Use forward slashes (/) as separators, not hyphens (-), for example, don't format dates like this: 03-23-23.
+We recommend using forward slashes (/) as separators, not hyphens (-), for example, 03/23/23 is preferable to 03-23-23.

 - Use consistent spelling and case for values you'll use as dimensions.
 For example, don't use a mix of "UK" and "United Kingdom" or a mix of “Complete”, “complete”, and “COMPLETE”.